nskforward/playbook/README.md

 }
 ```

+The "cmd" folder contains the simple low level commands that do exactly one thing

+The "scenario" folder contains the complex scenarios that consist of several low level commands

 You can explore the folders 'scenario' and 'cmd' to find the supported commands.

 Feel free to create an issue if something went wrong or you have a suggestion.